The importance of being eminent

 The concept of your own personal “brand”

-My own personal brand is the reason I am at IBM.
+My own personal brand is the reason I was at IBM.
 My “one tweet” story which explains why can be found here – and I use this one tweet on screen as the opening for my social eminence talk.
 You can also watch a video of me explaining this at the beginning of my London Business School TEDx talk – embedded below.

 Each person reading this post has a personal brand, and you may not even realise it.
 Each one of you are known for something, and has a unique perspective on something.
 Leveraging this thing about you that is unique will help you with your personal brand.